jan-swiecki/node-autowire/README.md

 // alias
 // -----
 // Alias names.
 Here `lodash` will be requiered in place of `_`.
-Autowire.alias("_", "lodash");
+Autowire.alias("_", "lodash"); // this is an example, but _ is already automatically aliased

 // wire
 // ----
 // Directly wire names to values, so `myVar` will be injected with `{"awesome": "dude!"}` Autowire.wire("myVar", {"awesome": "dude!"});

-// importPaths
-// -----------
-// Add module discovery importPath (relative to current module)
-// E.g. lets say that `./module/DbModel.js` file exists.
-Autowire.addImportPath("./module");

 Autowire(function(fs, express, _, myVar, DbModel) {

+  // DbModel is auto discovered in project directory tree
+  // and if it is not found error is thrown

   console.log(myVar); // {"awesome": "dude!"}
   console.log(_); // lodash object